Skip to content

 Exercising your right to vote is a powerful part of our democracy, but you might not know what to expect if you’ve never voted.
 So let’s talk about what it’s like to vote in person at your polling location.

-Before Election Day, ensure you are registered to vote and have the address of your polling place.
+Before Election Day, make sure you are registered to vote and have the address of your polling place.

 Polls are open in Pennsylvania on Election Day from 7:00 AM to 8:00 PM, and you can arrive any time during that window.
 If you are in line when the polls close, stay in line.
 You are entitled to vote.